 A major challenge in treating and curing Tay-Sachs is creating therapies that are able to cross the blood brain barrier.
 The brain is protected (as it should be) from foreign objects.
 Effective therapies need to be injected directly into the brain (dangerous), have the ability to cross the barrier (complicated), or somehow circumvent the barrier (difficult).

 So let's look at some of the major Research Initiatives that in concept show hope for advancing the hunt for a cure.

-The CTSF has issued $1,301,972(as of 2/2/16) in grants to support this therapy.
+The CTSF has issued OVER THREE MILLION DOLLARS IN GRANTS AS OF 2/2/2020 in grants to support this therapy.
 A consortium of researchers from seven highly respected research institutions has created the Tay-Sachs Gene Therapy Consortiume.
 The objective is to use modified virus cells as vehicles to transport and duplicate Hex-A enzymes into the brain.
-The technology has shown great promise in animal models and the current research plan targets clinical trials starting in 2017.
+The technology has shown great promise in animal models and the current research plan targets clinical trials starting in 2020/2021.
 The project is in the final stages of research - it has worked in small animal models and large animal models.
-The team is currently doing testing to understand the impact the vectors might have on a human brain.

 The theory is to create healthy blood, rich in Hex-A, that can transfer the enzyme to the brain cell.
 In a cord blood transplant the blood in a Tay-Sachs sufferer is destroyed by chemo-therapy.
 The blood from a saved and unrelated umbilical cord is injected into the body.
 The cord blood sets up shop in the bone marrow and creates new healthy blood complete with Hex A. The challenge is getting the new blood across the blood brain barrier fast enough to stop the GM2 accumulation and brain cell death.